Carlitos (footballer, born 1993)

-Carlos Miguel Tavares de Oliveira (born 9 March 1993), known as Carlitos, is a Portuguese professional footballer who plays as a right winger for Greek club Aiolikos.
+Carlos Miguel Tavares de Oliveira (born 9 March 1993), known as Carlitos, is a Portuguese professional footballer who plays as a right winger for Gondomar.

 Club career

 Doxa

 Born in Almada, Setúbal District, Carlitos started his senior career in 2012 with amateurs S.U.
 Sintrense.
 In the following year, aged 20, he signed for Doxa Katokopias FC of the Cypriot First Division.

 Carlitos made his debut as a professional on 1 September 2013, coming in as a second-half substitute in a 2–0 home win against Nea Salamis Famagusta FC.
 On 26 January of the following year he scored his first goal for the club, in a 2–1 loss at Apollon Limassol FC.

 In summer 2014, Carlitos joined fellow Cypriot top-flight team AEL Limassol on a season-long loan deal.
 He subsequently returned to Doxa.

 APOEL and Anorthosis

-On 9 June 2016, Carlitos moved to reigning Cypriot champions APOEL FC on a three-year contract, but two months later he was sold to Anorthosis Famagusta F.C. for a reported fee of €100,000.
+On 9 June 2016, Carlitos moved to reigning Cypriot champions APOEL FC on a three-year contract, but two months later he was sold to Anorthosis Famagusta FC for a reported fee of €100,000.